datacentricdesign/dcd-ui-angular/README.md

 - `npm run start`
 - Go to http://localhost:4200/

-## UI angular library devellopement
+## UI angular library developement

 Run `ng generate component component-name --project ui-angular` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface